SimPPL/machine-learning-engineer-assignment/instructions.md

 11. VK

-<h2>Why do we care about this? </h2>
+## Why do we care about this?

-We have tools for curating and analyzing data from Reddit and Twitter and we built https://parrot.report (see this video in case the site is under maintenance—which it is right now) to study the sharing of news from certain unreliable Russian media providers.
-To ramp you up towards understanding how to go about this, and to expand your understanding of the broader social media ecosystem, we would like to extend our analysis to other publicly available platforms listed above to get a broader range of viewpoints from different (apolitical/politically biased) groups.
+We have tools for curating and analyzing data from Reddit and Twitter and we built https://parrot.simppl.org to study the sharing of news from certain unreliable Russian media providers.
+To ramp you up towards understanding how to go about this, and to expand your understanding of the broader social media ecosystem, we would like you to extend Parrot's analysis to other publicly available platforms listed above.
+We would like you to present an analysis of a broader range of viewpoints from different (apolitical / politically biased) groups.

 In the long run, this research intends to accomplish the following objectives:

 1. Track different popular trends to understand how public content spreads on different social media platforms.